ReubenUKGB/nitter-redirect/README.md

 **Q:** Will there be a more expanded version to solve some of the shortfalls of not including client-side script?

-**A:** I will make a more dynamic "plus" edition which will use this version as a base but with client-side script for quality-of-life improvements.
+**A:** I will make a more dynamic "plus" edition which will use this version as a base but with client-side script for quality-of-life improvements, when I have the time.

 ## Development